Dust, Dreams and Desert Grit - Through My Lens at King of the Hammers 2026

 Class 11 Showdown — Vintage Vibes & Spirited Battles

-One of my favorite races to witness was the Class 11 Showdown—old-school VW Beetles race under the night sky with bright lights on the short course with a small desert and rock section.
-You wouldn’t expect these near-stock cars to handle the brutal terrain, but the crowd went nuts watching them hustle over rugged ground.
-Each buggy came through with a unique line, a cloud of dust, and a personality that just begged for a close-up.
+One of our favorite races to witness was the Class 11 Showdown—old-school VW Beetles racing under the night sky with bright lights illuminating a short course that combines desert terrain and rock sections.
+You wouldn’t expect these near-stock cars to handle such brutal terrain, but the crowd went wild watching them hustle across the rugged landscape.
+Each car came through with a unique line, a cloud of dust, and a personality that begged for a close-up.

-I loved the juxtaposition—the high-tech giant rigs next to these humble heroes fighting their own race.
-It was the perfect reminder that King of the Hammers isn’t just one race… it’s a festival of expression on wheels.
+We loved the juxtaposition—the high-tech giant rigs parked beside these humble heroes fighting their own battle.
+It was the perfect reminder that King of the Hammers isn’t just one race—it’s a festival of expression on wheels.

 Race of Kings — The Ultimate Showdown

 And then there was the race—the Race of Kings.
-The crown jewel.
+The crown jewel of the event.
 The Race of Kings combines brutal desert sections with punishing rock trails that chew up even the most sophisticated Ultra4 cars.
 It’s long.
 It’s unforgiving.
-It's loud.
+It’s loud.
 It’s legendary.

-Nearly 14 hours of racing, the hardest rock lines you could ever think of, constant winching and only 2 official racers made it through the allotted time—testament to just how brutal and beautiful this event truly is.
-Being that this was the 20th anniversary, the 3rd and final lap was kept a secret and was told to have lines never driven before.
+Nearly 14 hours of racing, some of the hardest rock lines imaginable, constant winching, and only two official racers making it through within the allotted time—all testament to just how brutal and beautiful this event truly is.
+Being the 20th anniversary, the third and final lap remained a closely guarded secret and reportedly featured lines that had never been driven before.

 Chocolate Thunder

-If you hang around Hammertown long enough, you’ll hear whispers about Chocolate Thunder — and once the sun drops behind the rocks, you’ll see its legend come alive.
+If you spend enough time around Hammertown, you’ll hear whispers about Chocolate Thunder—and once the sun drops behind the rocks, you’ll see its legend come alive.
 Chocolate Thunder isn’t just a rock trail; it’s a proving ground.
 By day, it’s a brutal section of the race course.
-By night, it turns into it's own world.
+By night, it transforms into a world of its own.

-After the official racing wraps, headlights start lining up at the base, LED whips glowing, music blasting, engines echoing off the canyon walls.
-Fans and racers alike take their own rigs at it under the cover of darkness, cheered on by crowds perched along the rocks.
-Spotters shout directions, tires claw for traction, and every successful climb feels like a main-event win.
-It’s raw, loud, unpredictable — part challenge, part spectacle — and absolutely woven into the lore of King of the Hammers.
-While not officially supported by Ultra 4 and King of the Hammers, Chocolate Thunder is something you must participate in atleast once!
+After the official racing wraps up, headlights begin lining up at the base, LED whips glow against the darkness, music echoes through the canyon, and engines bounce off the rock walls.
+Fans and racers alike take their own rigs up the obstacle under the cover of night, cheered on by crowds perched along the rocks.
+Spotters shout directions, tires claw for traction, and every successful climb feels like a main-event victory.

 Reflections from the Desert

 If you’ve ever thought about photographing motorsports, there’s no event quite like this one.
-It’ll beat your gear up, challenge your timing, and fill your memory cards with images that you’ll be proud to share for years to come.
-I am already looking forward to the next one!
+It’ll beat up your gear, challenge your timing, and fill your memory cards with images you’ll be proud to share for years to come.